phpmyadmin/phpmyadmin/config.rst

 Defines whether a user should be displayed a "Show all" button in browse mode or not in all cases.
-By default it is shown only on small tables (less than 5 ×  rows) to avoid performance issues while getting too many rows.
+By default it is shown only on small tables (less than 5 × :config:option:`$cfg['MaxRows']` rows) to avoid performance issues while getting too many rows.

 .. config:option:: $cfg['MaxRows']